McGullicuddy/CPTS-Notes/README.md

 ```
 python -c 'import pty; pty.spawn("/bin/bash")'
 ```
-There are many ways to do this, do the research.
+There are many ways to do this, do the research. <br>

 <br>